kaddiya/docker-mysql-backup-restore/README.md

 ```

-##Directory Structure of the on s3
+##Directory Structure of the backups on s3

 ```
 /sample-db-backups